nkarasiak/MuseoPheno/README.md

 MuseoPheno globally eases the way to smooth or compute spectral indices for time series.

-# Don't manage temporal information, MuseoPheno do it for you
+# Don't manage temporal information, MuseoPheno does it for you

 ## Spectral indices